 Use of an Incident Reporting Form is not required as a condition of making a report.
-The School will: 1) include a copy of the Incident Reporting Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the School’s main office, the counseling office, the School nurse's office, and other locations determined by the Principal or designee; and 3) post it on the School’s website.
+The School will: 1) include a copy of the Incident Reporting Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the School’s main office, the School nurse's office, and other locations determined by the Principal or designee; and 3) post it on the School’s website.
 The Incident Reporting Form will be made available in the most prevalent language(s) of origin of students and parents or guardians.

 At the beginning of each School year, the School will provide the School community, including administrators, Staff, students, and parents or guardians, with written notice of its policies for reporting acts of Bullying and Retaliation.
 A description of the reporting procedures and resources, including the name and contact information of the Principal or designee, will be incorporated in student and Staff handbooks, on the School website, and in information about the Plan that is made available to parents or guardians.